 6. Undisciplined Strategy – Disruption doesn’t follow traditional business strategy

-Another benefit of disruption is undisciplined strategy.
+Another benefit of disruption is an undisciplined strategy.
 This is a strategy that allows your company to compete on 3 levels: (1) low cost, (2) constant innovation, and (3) customized offerings.
 These elements support your company’s ability to overcome the competition.
-All of these elements describe how undisciplined strategy will give your company the edge as it creates the “big bang” of disruption.
+All of these elements describe how an undisciplined strategy will give your company the edge as it creates the “big bang” of disruption.

 7. Flexibility to adopt new technology

-Disruption also allows your company to take advantage of cutting edge technology.
+Disruption also allows your company to take advantage of cutting-edge technology.
 The example of Google Maps in the context of navigation was mentioned above.
 Apple’s digital music and Amazon’s digital books are other examples.
 In fact, disruption almost always involves taking advantage of and benefiting from new technology.

 8. Easier to spot trends and future disruptors

 Finally, the experience of disruption also allows you to sense early on when another company is on the verge of disruption.
-You will learn that disruption often occurs after some significant failures, since there is usually a learning curve when it comes to taking over the current market.
+You will learn that disruption often occurs after some significant failures since there is usually a learning curve when it comes to taking over the current market.
 When you see a company on the verge of taking off, you may be able to jump on the bandwagon or shake up your own business model to join in to or head off the disruption about to happen.

 These are 8 reasons why disruption reaps great benefits in the business world.
 All of these benefits support shaking up your business model and feed each other in the context of disruption.
 For more discussion or if you have any questions about disrupting your industry, please feel free to contact us.